Hackshu/ESS/README.md

 ## Versioning
-EvilOSX will be maintained under the Semantic Versioning guidelines as much as possible. <br/>
+ESS will be maintained under the Semantic Versioning guidelines as much as possible. <br/>
 Server and bot releases will be numbered with the follow format:
 ```
 <major>.<minor>.<patch>